Dr-Ake/Rimworld-Deadpool-healing/README.md

 # Deadpool's Healing Factor

 This RimWorld mod injects your pawns with a ridiculous healing factor worthy of the Merc with a Mouth.
-No Immortals framework, no mystical quickenings—just fast regeneration and bad jokes.
+No bulky framework, no mystical PowerSurges—just fast regeneration and bad jokes.

 ## Repository layout